ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

-Thanks to Reese Enghardt, Max Franke, Mirja Kuehlewind, Jonathan Lennox, and Michael Welzl for the discussions and feedback that helped shape the architecture described here.
+Thanks to Reese Enghardt, Max Franke, Mirja Kuehlewind, Jonathan Lennox, and Michael Welzl for the discussions and feedback that helped shape the architecture of the system described here.
-Particular thanks is also due to Philipp S. Tiesel and Christopher A. Wood, who were both co-authors of this architecture specification as it progressed through the TAPS working group.
+Particular thanks is also due to Philipp S. Tiesel and Christopher A. Wood, who were both co-authors of this specification as it progressed through the TAPS working group.
 Thanks as well to Stuart Cheshire, Josh Graessley, David Schinazi, and Eric Kinnear for their implementation and design efforts, including Happy